sous-chefs/nginx/docs/workstation-shell-trial.md

 ## Reproduce

-Run `Workstation shell trial` on the trial branch.
-It also runs when its workflow or scripts change on `codex/chore-nginx-shell-ci-trial`.
+Run `Workstation shell trial` manually on the trial branch.
+The initial evidence run was triggered by a push; subsequent runs are opt-in to avoid repeating 42 jobs when only the report changes.

 The workflow runs five repetitions of each variant on fresh Ubuntu 24.04 runners, followed by the 27 existing Nginx integration combinations using